The Best Metroid Prime Bosses

 9. Chykka (Metroid Prime 2: Echoes)

 What I like about this fight is just how…weird it is.
-The laval stage is fairly simple, a matter of keeping track of it in the water whilst taking care of the small enemies it throws at you and managing your dark and light beam accordingly.
-However in its adult stage it becomes a lot more difficult, having to swing between different platforms and using your light and dark beams in tandem with your missiles.
+The lava stage is fairly simple, a matter of keeping track of it in the water whilst taking care of the small enemies it throws at you and managing your dark and light beam accordingly.
+However, in its adult stage, it becomes a lot more difficult, having to swing between different platforms and using your light and dark beams in tandem with your missiles.
 Given how easy it is to completely miss your target, ammo can become a serious issue.
-In most games the temptation would be to make the ‘adult’ form a great slumbering beast, and the ‘larval’ more nimble and smaller, Retro went with opposite approach here.
+In most games, the temptation would be to make the ‘adult’ form a great lumbering beast, and the ‘larval’ more nimble and smaller, Retro went with the opposite approach here.
 This boss fight encapsulates the weird, gooey-ness of Dark Aether which makes it such a haunting place to explore.

 8. Aurora Unit 313/ Dark Samus (Metroid Prime 3: Corruption)